Green Shores Level 1 - Introduction to Green Shores

 This course introduces participants to basic shoreline ecosystem principles and management practices, with emphasis on the purpose and application of the Green Shores rating systems.
 The content is of interest to shoreline professionals, landowners, conservation organizations, local government staff, elected officials, real estate agents, and others who have a general interest in shoreline protection.
 Green Shores Level 1 is a prerequisite for Green Shores Level 2 for shoreline practitioners.
 This is an online learning course.
 Start any time.
 You have 3 weeks from the date you register to complete this course.

-CBT Ecosystem Enhancement Program: Online Info Sessions – Save the Date!
+CBT Ecosystem Enhancement Program: Online Info Sessions – RSVP today!

 March 3 & 9, Online